Frequently Asked Questions

 SRH nurses work collaboratively within a multidisciplinary team.
-There are ten Allied Health disciplines across SRH including; Community Health Nursing, Diabetes Education, Exercise Physiology, Health Promotion, Dietetics, Occupational Therapy, Physiotherapy, Podiatry, Social Work and Speech Pathology.
+Allied Health disciplines across SRH include Community Health Nursing, Diabetes Education, Exercise Physiology, Health Promotion, Dietetics, Occupational Therapy, Physiotherapy, Podiatry, Social Work and Speech Pathology.

 Do graduate nurses work full-time or part-time at SRH?

 All graduates are employed at 0.8 EFT (8 shifts/64 hours per fortnight).